-This course includes basic safety, an introduction to construction math, an introduction to hand and power tools, an introduction to construction drawings, employability skills and communications.
+1143Fundamentals of Construction and ManufacturingThis course includes basic safety, an introduction to construction math, an introduction to hand and power tools, an introduction to construction drawings, employability skills and communications.
 Two lecture and two lab hours per week.

 Commercial Truck Driving (DTV)